leannejdong/leannejdong.github.i/_pages/about.md

   - /about.html
 ---

-[Online presence: Email, Github and Fosstodon]

 Hi!
 I am an audio software engineer (Mostly C++, JUCE and Matlab) working remotely from Australia.
-Currently I work as a freelance C++/JUCE audio developer and audio hardware consulting.
+Currently I work as a freelance C++/JUCE audio developer and audio hardware collaboration under non disclosable agreement with [Relab](https://relabdevelopment.com/).
+As a PhD Mathematician, I'm also intended to return to education as a casual basis.

-My experience involve
+My industry experience involve
  - C++, JUCE audio programming and algorithm consulting

  - Scientific prototyping

- - Data oriented C++ consulting
+ - Data oriented backend C++ consulting

- - Hardware enclave, Blockchain secured audit/immutable logging, netwoking

 My last few roles focus on backend C++ developments in both music and finance industry.

-I have over hundred personal/academic C++ based software at https://github.com/leannejdong?tab=repositories .
+I have over hundred personal/academic C++ based software at [github](https://github.com/leannejdong?tab=repositories) .
 Some others work items are under NDA during my work in the music and technology sectors.

+During 2022 I worked on music information retrival, audio detection, linux compatibility of [Scaler2](https://www.scalerplugin.com/).
+As well as backend C++ consulting in the multimedia/soft robotic and fintech industries.

 I was educated in mostly in STEM disciplines (PhD maths, 2 Postdocs in Computer Science and Engineering).
 At the present state, I'm mostly passionate about Blockchain, Software Engineering for music technology applications.